African Wildlife – Discovering MARA

-Named in honor of the Maasai people who dwell here call this beautiful corner of Africa home, the Mara habitat is world renowned for its huge populations of the big cats like lion, leopard, cheetah, herds-a-thousand-strong of buffalo, a home to the rare black rhino and of course the big thriving elephants.
+Named in honor of the Maasai people who dwell here call this beautiful corner of Africa home, the Mara habitat is world-renowned for its huge populations of big cats like a lion, leopard, cheetah, herds-a-thousand-strong of buffalo, home to the rare black rhino and of course the big thriving elephants.
 In July each year, the Great Migration flies in for an annual four-month stay.

 The Mara Triangle

 This is an area west of the Mara River, beneath the Oloololo escarpment known called the Mara Triangle.
 This is not only the most productive part of the entire Serengeti-Mara ecosystem in the context of grass nutrition but is also spectacularly scenic.
 In certain places, the grassy plains are dotted with widely spaced Balanites trees providing the landscape with an almost manicured look, which together with the steep-sided escarpment and broad Mara River, does provide a breathtaking and beautiful backdrop for enthusiastic wildlife photographers.

 The Mara Triangle has been efficiently managed by the Mara Conservancy for the past 15 years – evidenced quite well in the guides’ discipline, successful anti-poaching efforts, and impressive road infrastructure.
 For the most part of the year, the Mara Triangle receives the lowest density of visitors in the Greater Maasai Mara, having just two lodges within its perimeters and a few on the northern border.